#

 The project follows a Double Diamond approach, emphasizing divergent and convergent thinking to arrive at innovative and effective solutions.
 The project consists of two phases:

-The Discover phase focuses on understanding the problem, gathering information, and bringing together the diverse stakeholders involved in the project to further co-design our project plan.
-Existing literature, policies, regulations, and available datasets are leveraged to gain a holistic understanding of climate change, natural disaster, food security, and early warning system (EWS), focusing on EWS communication efficacy and cultural relevance.
+This phase focuses on understanding the problem, gathering information, and engaging diverse stakeholders to co-design the project plan.
+Existing literature, policies, regulations, and datasets are analysed to provide a holistic view of climate change, natural disasters, food security, and EWS, with an emphasis on communication efficacy and cultural relevance.
+A literature review on IK and community-based EWS explores challenges pastoralist and agro-pastoralist communities face in using formal systems and highlights successful strategies for community participation in managing drought and flood risks.

 Deliverables: